About the course

 MSc Marketing and Brand Management is run by Essex Business School, ranked in the UK top 20 by the Chartered Association of Business Schools.
 We’re also in the top 25 in the UK for research excellence (REF, 2014), ensuring your course content is relevant to the issues currently being faced by organisations around the world.
 Our Masters students join us from more than 40 countries, so you join a lively, international community.

 This course is also available to study part-time and you may be eligible for scholarships and discounts.
+Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,000, for students from the UK and EU.

 “I did my undergraduate degree at Essex and felt comfortable here, so I decided to stay for my Masters.
 The teaching is excellent and I love the facilities in the new business school building.
 After I graduate, I’ll be joining the John Lewis graduate buying scheme.
 It’s an opportunity I wouldn’t have had without my Masters or the extra-curricular activities I’ve been involved with.”